 "Her scalp was burnt and still there is allergy and itching due to fault of the staff of Opposite Party No.2 (ITC Hotels)," the order said.

-A week before Roy was stated to appear before an interview panel, she went to the salon at Hotel ITC Maurya, New Delhi, on April 12, 2018 for a haircut.
+A week before Roy was slated to appear before an interview panel, she went to the salon at Hotel ITC Maurya, New Delhi, on April 12, 2018 for a haircut.
 She asked for her regular hairdresser but since she was not available, another stylist was assigned.

 The complainant had not been satisfied with the other hairdresser’s services in the past but on the assurance of the salon’s manager she agreed to give it a shot.
 Roy is stated to have specifically instructed the hairdresser for “long flicks/layers covering her face in the front and at the back and 4-inch straight hair trimmed from the bottom”.